 Keratoconus is an eye disease that cause distorted vision.
-It is hard to diagnose, starts in the adolescence and worsens with time.
-The basic treatment is contact lenses designed for keratoconus, but other options are available like “crosslinking” to strengthen the cornea, intracorneal rings to give more structure to it, and of course a corneal transplant.
+It’s hard to diagnose, usually starts in the adolescence, and is believed to worsen with time.
+The basic treatment is “contact lenses” designed for keratoconus, but other options are available like “crosslinking” to strengthen the cornea, intracorneal rings to give more structure to it, and of course a corneal transplant.
 Glasses or normal contact lenses don’t correct the vision satisfactorily, so activities like reading and driving become impossible.
 Advanced cases need specialty contact lenses like Scleral lenses.

 Why rubbing your eyes?
 We do it when we wake up, before sleeping and when we are fatigued or stressed.
 Kids love to rub their eyes, the rubbing is pleasurable and has a calming effect.
 By rubbing the eyes, tear production increases and the pressure of eye rubbing stimulates the vagus nerve slowing the heart.
 Rubbing can be caused by conditions hard to assess like allergies, and can become a habit; habits are hard to observe and are mostly unconscious.
 In short rubbing your eyes is a risk factor to developing keratoconus.